-After dropping out of college to work as a mathematician to provide for his family, no institution was willing to give him a chance.
+After dropping out of college to work as a mathematician and provide for his family, no institution was willing to give him a chance.
 Some believed he was a fluke, others were held back by the fact he had no formal higher education.
 While working as a clerk to make ends meet, Ramanujan was linked with a professor at Cambridge University, Godfrey Herold Hardy (G.H.
 Hardy).
 From there, with the help of Hardy and others in his circle, Ramanujan made substantial contributions to pure mathematics, including field of mathematical analysis, number theory, infinite series, and came up with solutions to mathematical problems considered to be unsolvable.

 Need to Nurture talent

-Most of us believe that the intelligent people who are to shape our future are scientists, economists, engineers, scholars from prestigious universities and colleges, that all talented people we are packed in certain countries, cities in the world.
-Therefore it is very convenient to ignore the rest of the world, the fact there are a lot of very talented individuals, kids like Ramanujan with rare potential living in the underdeveloped parts of the world whose talents can be crucial to solving some of the problems we face as a civilization.
+Most of us believe that the intelligent people who are to shape our future are scientists, economists, engineers, scholars from prestigious universities and colleges.
+We tend to think that all talented people are somehow packed in certain countries, cities in the world.
+Therefore it is very convenient to ignore the rest of the world, the fact there are a lot of very talented individuals, kids living in the underdeveloped parts of the world whose talents can be crucial to solving some of the problems we face as a civilization.
 The cold hard fact is most of these kids will not have the chance develop their talent due to lack opportunity and access to necessary resources.
 Therefore, they will not have the chance to make their contribution to the world.

 What we often fail to realize is the fact the intelligent people we know or have heard of have been given the chance to succeed.
 They’ve had the resources and support necessary to enable them to succeed, and in majority, that’s the reason they could accomplish what they have accomplished.
 The talented people in the underdeveloped communities and countries are in need of these same opportunities in order to succeed and contribute to the advancement of our civilization.

-When we provide all talented people with a chance to excel, we increase our pool of problem solvers, of innovators, of the people pushing the world forward.
+When we provide all talented people with a chance to excel, we increase our pool of problem solvers, innovators, of the people pushing the world forward.
 We increase the odd of the human civilization’s continued existence.